lmfit/asteval/_sources/motivation.rst.txt

 can take a noticeable amount of CPU time - if it does not, changing ``1e8`` to ``9e13`` almost certainly will.
 As another example, consider the expression ``x**y**z``.
 For values ``x=y=z=5``, the run time will be well under 0.001 seconds.
 For ``x=y=z=8``, run time will still be under 1 sec.
 Changing to ``x=8, y=9, z=9``, will cause the statement to take several seconds.
 With ``x=y=z=9``, executing that statement may take more than 1 hour on some machines.
 It is not hard to come up with short program that would run for hundreds of years, which probably exceeds anyones threshold for an acceptable run-time.
 There simply is not a good way to predict how long any code will take to run from the text of the code itself: run time cannot be determined lexically.
 To be clear, for this exponentiation example, asteval will raise a runtime error, telling you that an exponent > 10,000 is not allowed.
-But that happens at runtime, after the value of the exponent has been evaluated, it does not happen by looking at the text of the code.
-And, there is no limit on the size of arrays that can be created because a check would have to done at runtime.
+Several other attempts are made to prevent long-running operations.
+But these checks happen at runtime (that is, after the value of the exponent has been evaluated), it does not happen by looking at the text of the code.
+Very large arrays and lists can be created that might approach memory limits.
 There are countless other "clever ways" to have very long run times that cannot be readily predicted from the text.

-The exponential example also demonstrates there is not a good way to check for a long-running calculation within a single Python process.
+The exponential example also highlights the issue that there is not a good way to check for a long-running calculation within a single Python process.
 That calculation is not stuck within the Python interpreter, but in C code (no doubt the ``pow()`` function) called by the Python interpreter itself.
 That call will not return from the C library to the Python interpreter or allow other threads to run until that call is done.
 That means that from within a single process, there would not be a reliable way to tell asteval (or really, even Python) when a calculation has taken too long: Denial of Service is hard to detect before it happens, and even challenging to detect while it is happening.
-The only reliable way to li`mit run time is at the level of the operating system, with a second process watching the execution time of the asteval process and either try to interrupt it or kill it.
+The only reliable way to limit run time is at the level of the operating system, with a second process watching the execution time of the asteval process and either try to interrupt it or kill it.

 For a limited range of problems, you can try to avoid asteval taking too long.
 For example, you may try to limit the *recursion limit* when